kcp-dev/enhancements/keps/core/0003-workspace-lifecycle-rbac.md

 5. **Misleading audit logs.** The content proxy impersonates the workspace owner identity.
    Audit logs cannot distinguish whether a request came from the actual owner or a controller impersonating them.
 With multiple initializers/terminators, controllers are indistinguishable from each other and from the owner.
+Clear attribution is a first-class goal of this proposal.

 6. **No `Terminating` phase.** Workspaces that are being terminated show as `Ready` in `kubectl get workspaces`.
 There is no way to tell which workspaces are stuck in termination without inspecting deletion timestamps and terminator lists.

+All initializing/terminating VW requests continue to be routed through the FrontProxy (not directly to shards), as today.
+This is unchanged by this proposal — the VW machinery is a replicated, front-proxy-served concern by design.

 ### Goals

 1. Move workspace owner identity from annotation to a structured, immutable field on `LogicalCluster`.
 2. Introduce fine-grained, declarative RBAC for workspace content access during initialization and termination, defined on `WorkspaceType`.
+Granularity matches standard Kubernetes RBAC (apiGroups / resources / verbs / resourceNames).
 Controllers access content with their own identity, scoped to explicitly declared permissions.
+3. Clear audit attribution: initializer/terminator requests carry the controller's own identity, not the workspace owner's, so audit logs unambiguously identify which controller acted.
-3. Add a workspace content proxy to the terminating virtual workspace, matching the capability that already exists for the initializing virtual workspace.
+4. Add a workspace content proxy to the terminating virtual workspace, matching the capability that already exists for the initializing virtual workspace.
-4. Add a `Terminating` phase for workspace visibility.
+5. Add a `Terminating` phase for workspace visibility.
-5. Preserve backwards compatibility: WorkspaceTypes without explicit permissions fall back to owner impersonation (current behavior).
+6. Preserve backwards compatibility: WorkspaceTypes without explicit permissions fall back to owner impersonation (current behavior).

 ### Non-Goals